 - If you have questions or concerns, please contact the OVPR at firstname.lastname@example.org or the OUR at email@example.com.

-In the spring, university senior leadership recommended transitioning summer undergraduate research programs to telecommuting/online options (see the Undergraduate Research section of the OVPR FAQs).
+In the spring, university senior leadership recommended transitioning summer undergraduate research programs to telecommuting/online options.
 In accordance with this guidance, we made the difficult decision to move all summer undergraduate research programs administered within the Office of Undergraduate Research (and the broader Enrichment Programs unit) to a remote-only model.
 Please note that the Health Research Program will remain in remote-only mode for the remainder of the summer program period.
 Participants can contact Dr. Rowena Grainger, Health Research Program Manager, with any questions.
 For all OUR programs, staff are available to answer program-specific questions and consult with students and faculty on how to adapt their research and creative projects to their particular circumstances.

 What do I do if my faculty mentor is unresponsive?